jdevfullstack-tutorials/resolution-and-screen-size/README.md

 It only makes things bigger on your screen.

 ## Overall Quality
-As for productivity, I'm into Mac, all Mac, even MacBook Air can be projected to two
+As for productivity, I'm into Mac, all Macs, even MacBook Air can be projected to two
 4k monitors. iMac is perfect.